Jonathan Rugman has been Foreign Affairs Correspondent at Channel 4 News for more than a decade.

-He was previously the programme's Washington correspondent and Business Correspondent and his reporting from North America, the UK, Asia and Africa has won several awards.
-Jonathan joined Channel 4 News in 1999.
-He is the author of "Ataturk's Children: Turkey and the Kurds" and previously worked as Turkey correspondent for the BBC and The Guardian.
+He was previously the programme's Washington Correspondent and Business Correspondent and his reporting has won more than 10 awards.
+He is the author of "Ataturk's Children: Turkey and the Kurds" and previously worked on BBC Radio 4 documentaries and in Turkey for the BBC and The Guardian.

 As Israeli troops and Palestinian gunmen battle in Gaza, efforts to strike a ceasefire deal have picked up pace.

 To Russia, where the American ambassador has joined mourners laying flowers in memory of Alexei Navalny.

 More than 340 people have been detained in 30 cities across Russia after gathering to mourn the sudden death of Alexei Navalny.

 The three US troops were killed by an unmanned drone at a small military outpost in Jordan near the Syrian border.

 Despite the humanitarian crisis in Gaza, the UK has joined the United States in pausing its funding for the UN’s refugee agency there.

 The US secretary of State Antony Blinken has begun a marathon trip around the Middle East in order to prevent a wider conflict.

 There’s been a second night of protests in Buenos Aires after Argentina’s new president announced an emergency decree to reform the country’s stricken economy.

 The Israeli prime minister Benjamin Netanyahu has declared the fighting in Gaza will continue “until the end” – despite growing calls among Israel’s closest allies for a ceasefire.
 Israel has now opened a second border crossing to humanitarian convoys, after images showing desperate crowds in Rafah, surrounding aid trucks and pulling off supplies.